 - Function decorators

-It allows you to quickly develop extensible data-driven web applications.
-TurboGears comes with user-friendly templating and a powerful and flexible ORM.
+TurboGears allows you to quickly develop extensible data-driven web applications.
+It comes with a user-friendly templating engine and a powerful and flexible ORM.
+In addition to great template systems that make designers’ lives easier, TurboGears offers lots of flexibility, strong support of aggregates, a powerful ORM, and reusable snippets.

 Some of TurboGears’ distinctive features include: